JanHerca/urantiapedia/docs/jesus-metaverse/JM Graph Data Model Extended.md

     Plant --> Presentation : Described in
     Plant --> Race : Used by
     Concept --> Presentation : Described in
+    Chapter --> Book : Is Contained In
+    Section --> Chapter : Is Contained In
+    Paragraph --> Section : Is Contained In
+    Verse --> Paragraph : Is Contained In
     Presentation
 ```